klinikaudio/klinikaudio.github.io/_posts/2025-04-13-sonification-of-neural-ca.markdown

 The kernel values (the weights for the convolution).
 The choice and shape of the activation function.

-Crucially, the The application analyses the overall state of the grid – specifically its mean (average value) and variance (how spread out the values are) – and uses these metrics to continuously control parameters of a built-in sound synthesiser offering a variety of synthesis types (FM, granular, additive, subtractive and wavetable).
+Crucially, the application analyses the overall state of the grid – specifically its mean (average value) and variance (how spread out the values are) – and uses these metrics to continuously control parameters of a built-in sound synthesiser offering a variety of synthesis types (FM, granular, additive, subtractive and wavetable).